 Verify your residency status.

 Because you have not enrolled at the College in at least one year, you will have to prove residency again.
 The Florida Residency Affidavit determines your eligibility for in-state tuition rates.
 Complete your residency via the online application, download the form or pick one up in Student Services on any campus.
 The last day to submit this documentation is the day before each semester begins.

 |2 After You've Been Accepted|

-Please note: You cannot view the online orientation until you have turned in your residency affidavit and documents and created your MySeminoleState account.
+Please note: You cannot view the the Student Welcome until you have turned in your residency affidavit and documents and created your MySeminoleState account.

 |3 Submit Your Documents|